The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company's operations are subject to environmental laws and regulations that may increase costs of operations, impact or limit business plans, or expose the Company to environmental liabilities.

 Existing environmental laws and regulations may be revised and new laws and regulations seeking to protect the environment may be adopted or become applicable to the Company.
-These laws and regulations could require the Company to limit the use or output of certain facilities, restrict the use of certain fuels, install pollution controls, remediate environmental contamination, remove or reduce environmental hazards, or prevent or limit the development of resources.
-Revised or additional laws and regulations that increase compliance costs or restrict operations, particularly if costs are not fully recoverable from customers, could have a material adverse effect on the Company's results of operations and cash flows.
+These laws and regulations could require the Company to limit the use or output of certain facilities, restrict the use of certain fuels, retire and replace certain facilities, install pollution controls, remediate environmental impacts, remove or reduce environmental hazards, or forego or limit the development of resources.
+Revised or new laws and regulations that increase compliance costs or restrict operations, particularly if costs are not fully recoverable from customers, could have a material adverse effect on the Company's results of operations and cash flows.

-In 2010, the EPA issued draft regulations that outlined several possible approaches for coal combustion residuals management under the RCRA.
-On April 17, 2015, the EPA published a final rule for coal combustion residuals that regulates coal ash as a solid waste and not a hazardous waste.
-The rule requires ground water and location restriction evaluations be conducted at ash impoundments and landfills not located at coal mines by October 2017.
-Depending on the evaluation results, the Company’s ash impoundments may need to be upgraded or closed, and the Company may need to install replacement ash management systems in the future.
+On April 17, 2015, the EPA published a final rule, under the RCRA, for coal combustion residuals that regulates coal ash as a solid waste and not a hazardous waste.
+The rule requires ground water and location restriction evaluations be conducted by October 2017 at ash impoundments and landfills not located at coal mines.
+In 2015, one ash impoundment at Lewis & Clark Station was replaced with a new concrete basin.
+Additional site and groundwater analyses may identify the need to upgrade or close additional impoundments or the Company may need to install replacement ash management systems.
 The cost of replacement ash impoundments or landfills may be material.
 If these costs are not fully recoverable from customers, they could have a material adverse effect on the Company's results of operations and cash flows.

 Initiatives to reduce GHG emissions could adversely impact the Company's operations.

-There also may be new treaties, legislation or regulations to reduce GHG emissions that could affect Montana-Dakota's electric utility operations by requiring additional energy conservation efforts or renewable energy sources, as well as other mandates that could significantly increase capital expenditures and operating costs.
-If Montana-Dakota does not receive timely and full recovery of GHG emission compliance costs from its customers, then such costs could adversely impact the results of its operations.
+There also may be new treaties, legislation or regulations to reduce GHG emissions that could affect the Company's utility operations by requiring additional energy conservation efforts or renewable energy sources, as well as other mandates that could significantly increase capital expenditures and operating costs or reduce demand for the Company's utility services.
+If the Company's utility operations do not receive timely and full recovery of GHG emission compliance costs from its customers, then such costs could adversely impact the results of its operations and cash flows.

-In addition to Montana-Dakota's electric generation operations, the GHG emissions from the Company's other operations are monitored, analyzed and reported as required by applicable laws and regulations.
-The Company monitors GHG regulations and the potential for GHG regulations to impact operations.
+The Company monitors, analyzes and reports the GHG emissions from its other operations as required by applicable laws and regulations.
+The Company will continue to monitor GHG regulations and their potential impact on operations.

 Due to the uncertain availability of technologies to control GHG emissions and the unknown obligations that potential GHG emission legislation or regulations may create, the Company cannot determine the potential financial impact on its operations.

 The Company is subject to government regulations that may delay and/or have a negative impact on its business and its results of operations and cash flows.
-Statutory and regulatory requirements also may limit another party's ability to acquire the Company.
+Statutory and regulatory requirements also may limit another party's ability to acquire the Company or impose conditions on an acquisition of or by the Company.

-The Company is subject to regulation or governmental actions by federal, state and local regulatory agencies with respect to, among other things, allowed rates of return and recovery of investment and cost, financing, industry rate structures, health care legislation, tax legislation and recovery of purchased power and purchased gas costs.
+The Company is subject to regulation or Governmental actions by federal, state and local regulatory agencies with respect to, among other things, allowed rates of return and recovery of investment and cost, financing, rate structures, health care coverage and cost, taxes, franchises and recovery of purchased power and purchased gas costs.
 These governmental regulations significantly influence the Company's operating environment and may affect its ability to recover costs from its customers.
 The Company is unable to predict the impact on operating results from the future regulatory activities of any of these agencies.
 Changes in regulations or the imposition of additional regulations could have an adverse impact on the Company's results of operations and cash flows.
-Approval from a number of federal and state regulatory agencies would need to be obtained by any potential acquirer of the Company.
+Approval from a number of federal and state regulatory agencies would need to be obtained by any potential acquirer of the Company as well as for acquisitions by the Company.
 The approval process could be lengthy and the outcome uncertain.

 Weather conditions can adversely affect the Company's operations, and revenues and cash flows.

 The Company's results of operations can be affected by changes in the weather.
-Weather conditions influence the demand for electricity and natural gas, affect the price of energy commodities, affect the ability to perform services at the construction materials and contracting and construction services businesses and affect ongoing operation and maintenance and construction and drilling activities for the pipeline and energy services and exploration and production businesses.
-In addition, severe weather can be destructive, causing outages, reduced oil and natural gas production, and/or property damage, which could require additional costs to be incurred.
+Weather conditions influence the demand for electricity and natural gas, affect the price of energy commodities, affect the ability to perform services at the construction materials and contracting and construction services businesses and affect ongoing operation and maintenance and construction activities for the pipeline and midstream businesses.
+In addition, severe weather can be destructive, causing outages, and/or property damage, which could require additional costs to be incurred.
 As a result, adverse weather conditions could negatively affect the Company's results of operations, financial position and cash flows.

-Competition is increasing in all of the Company's businesses.
+Competition exists in all of the Company's businesses.

-All of the Company's businesses are subject to increased competition.
+All of the Company's businesses are subject to competition.
 Construction services' competition is based primarily on price and reputation for quality, safety and reliability.
 Construction materials products are marketed under highly competitive conditions and are subject to such competitive forces as price, service, delivery time and proximity to the customer.
-The electric utility and natural gas industries also are experiencing increased competitive pressures as a result of consumer demands, technological advances, volatility in natural gas prices and other factors.
-The pipeline and energy services business competes with several pipelines for access to natural gas supplies and gathering, transportation and storage business.
-The exploration and production business is subject to competition in the acquisition and development of oil and natural gas properties.
-The increase in competition could negatively affect the Company's results of operations, financial position and cash flows.
+The electric utility and natural gas industries also are experiencing increased competitive pressures as a result of consumer demands, technological advances and other factors.
+The pipeline and midstream business competes with several pipelines for access to natural gas supplies and gathering, transportation and storage business.
+Competition could negatively affect the Company's results of operations, financial position and cash flows.

 The Company could be subject to limitations on its ability to pay dividends.